amartinsmg/mathlib/README.md

 # Mathematical Algorithms

-This project provides a collection of mathematical algorithms implemented in C. It covers various mathematical calculations and operations, as well as geometric and statistical analyses.
-The goal of this project is to offer a comprehensive set of functions for performing common mathematical tasks.
+This project consists of a small mathematical library developed in C, with support for C++.
+It provides a set of functions for basic calculations and some more advanced operations, including simple geometry and statistical routines.
+The goal is to offer a lightweight and practical solution for performing common mathematical tasks efficiently.

 ## Features